JAAdrian/MatlabProgressBar/README.md

 Several projects exist on MATLAB's [File Exchange](https://www.mathworks.com/matlabcentral/fileexchange/?term=progress+bar) but none incorporates the feature set shown below.
 That's why I decided to start this project.

+*Beware*: Obsolete method names are used in this demo (will be updated over time):
 ![Example GIF](example.gif)

 **Supported features include (or are planned)**: